What’s The Illustrated Book Club?

 The idea is simple.
 I compile a list of books (novels/short stories/non-fiction) from suggestions (my own and other people’s).
-Supporters on Patreon then vote on these.
-Once a winner is decided, we read and discuss it (if you want to), like a normal book club.
+Once I choose a title we read and discuss it (if you want to), like a normal book club.
 In the meanwhile, I design a book cover.
 Here are some past examples:

 These will then be available as prints (free to patrons – see information on Patreon below).

-At the moment, due to professional work commitments, I can only dedicate a day or two a month to work on this.
+At the moment, due to professional work commitments, I can only dedicate a few days a month to work on this.
 However, if it became more popular, then this would allow me to spend more time and resources, and introduce such things as: